syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/steps.md

 {% previewsample "page.domainurl/code-snippet/stepper/steps/icon" %}

-### Defining step content
+### Defining text content

-You can display only text for each step by setting the `text` property.
-You can show only label for each step by setting the `label` property.
+You can define text instead of an icon by setting the `text` property and display label content for a step using the `label` property.

-> Depending on the `stepType`, if both label and text are defined the label takes priority to diplay the content.
+> When both label and text are defined, the label takes priority for display based on the `stepType`.

-In the below sample, the Stepper is rendered with texts.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}